atan009/vimrc/README.md

 ###Plugin #3 - NERDcommenter:
 -----------------------------
-NERDcommenter is a plugin that makes adding and removing comments easier.
+NERDcommenter is a plugin that makes adding and removing comments easy.
 All of the commands can be done in either visual or normal mode.

 Command | Effect
 --- | ---
-\cc | to comment out the line highlighted by the cursor.
+\cc | comment out the line highlighted by the cursor
-\ci | toggle the state of the highlighted lines.
+\ci | toggle the state of the highlighted lines
-\cu | uncomment the line that the cursor is highlighting.
+\cu | uncomment the line that the cursor is highlighting
 \cs | comment the highlighted using /* and */ rather than the ordinary //

 Below shows example of using \ci and \cu to comment out single line.